purplesyringa/blazingio/README.md

 - Pointers (`const void*` and `std::nullptr_t`) cannot be written.
 (There's no compelling reason to.)
 - `precision` and `width` are not handled.

+Output is limited by 0.5 GiB typically and by 24 MiB on old-style ejudge problems.
+Unfortunately, most ejudge problems are old-style, so whether outputting more will work depends on your luck.
+Neither sunwalker nor Yandex.Contest have this limitation.
+Hopefully this particular use case is rare enough.

 It also goes without saying that you won't be able to use this library if you can't or aren't allowed to use external code.